 Computational Vision U. Minn.
-Psy 5036 Daniel Kersten

-Lecture 25: Perceptual integration, Cooperative Computation
+Psy 5036 Daniel Kersten Lecture 25: Perceptual integration, Cooperative Computation

 Initialize

-■ Spell check off
+Spell check off

 Off[General::spell1];

 Outline

 Last time

-Object recognition
+Scientific writing

 Today

-Putting ideas together

 Integrating perceptual information

 Modular vs. cooperative computation

-For the most part, we've treated visual estimation as if it is done in distinct "modules", such as, surface-color-from-radiance (Land, 1959), shape-from-shading (Horn, 1975), optic flow (Hildreth, 1983) or structure-from-motion (Ullman, 1979).
+To make problems tractable, ost theories of visual estimation are "modular", e.g. surface-color-from-radiance (Land, 1959), shape-from-shading (Horn, 1975), optic flow (Hildreth, 1983) or structure-from-motion (Ullman, 1979).
+While there is evidence for multiple pathways and areas in the brain, we have only sketchy ideas of their computations, and the extent to which the computational modules of theorists may relate to cortical architecture.

-In contrast to the modularity theories of vision, it is phenomenally apparent that visual information is integrated to provide a strikingly singular description of the visual environment.
-By looking at how human perception puts integrates scene attributes, we may get some idea of how vision modules in the brain interact, and what they represent.
+In this lecture, we deal with another problem.
+It is phenomenally apparent that visual information is integrated to provide a strikingly singular description of the visual environment.
+By looking at how human perception integrates scene attributes, we will get some idea of how different kinds of visual processing in the brain might interact, and what kind of information is represented.

 Some basic graph types in vision (Review from Lecture 6)

 See: Kersten, D., & Yuille, A. (2003) and Kersten, Mamassian & Yuille (2004)

-■ Basic Bayes
+Basic Bayes

 $$p[S | I] = \frac{p[I | S] p[S]}{p[I]}$$

 Usually, we will be thinking of the Y term as a random variable over the hypothesis space, and X as data.
 So for visual inference, Y = S (the scene), and X = I (the image data), and I = f(S).